Mastervoliumpl/RazorBlogProtfolio/README.md

 Changelog was not activley utilized throughout the project.
 But most recent version added unit tests for the project, as well as small improvements to the main code.

 ## TO DO:
-- Move Null checks to Repository for better error/exception handling/encapsulation.
-	- Improve error handling.
-- Implement Image handling for Blogposts and Portfolio posts.
+- [ ] Implement Image handling for Blogposts and Portfolio posts.
-- Implement comments for Blogposts.
+- [ ] Implement comments for Blogposts.
-	- Implement Users (authentication and authorization.)
+	- [ ] Implement Users (authentication and authorization.)
-- Logging
+- [ ] Logging
--
-- Implement Razor pages for frontend.
+- [X] Implement Razor pages for frontend.
-  1. Landing page
+  - [X] Landing page
     - Hvor man kan login på en login page (punkt 6.)
     - Hvor man kan gå til BlogPost
     - Hvor man kan gå til Portfolio

-  2. Page to display all posts
+  - [X] Page to display all posts
-  3. Page to display Portfolio items
+  - [X] Page to display Portfolio items
-  4. Add CRUD
+  - [X] Add CRUD
     - Page to create posts
     - Page to edit posts
     - Page to delete posts
     - "Read" of CRUD is specified above in 2 & 3.

-  5. Search through Blogposts
-  If I have time enough:
-  6. User accounts
+  - [ ] User accounts
-  7. Special Author permissions/login
+  - [ ] Special Author permissions/login
-  8. Only author will be able to create posts
+  - [ ] Only author will be able to create posts
-  9. Comments for Blogposts
+  - [ ] Comments for Blogposts
-- Implement SQL Database for data storage.
+- [X] Implement SQL Database for data storage.

 ## License:
 MIT License